uglybachelor/SimpleWorkOrderPlatform/README.md

 # SimpleWorkOrderPlatform
-A simple platform for customer &amp; work order management
+A simple platform for customer &amp; work order management.

+This project is based on `Vue.js`, `Mongodb` and `Node.js`.
+If you are new to these things, this project would be a simple enough example for you to get going.

 ## How to deploy ##